jkellyphilly/covid-community/README.md

 In troubling times, the power of humanity is through COMMUNITY.
 Showing up for each other.
 This application is my attempt to foster that sense of community.

+View the live version of this app here: https://covid-community.herokuapp.com/

 ## Installation

 Fork and clone this repository down to your local environment, then run 'bundle install' to install all required gems from the Gemfile.